FaeInterestingWorld/.github/profile/README.md

 ---

-### Follow-up Questions
+### Research Agenda

-1. What is the likelihood that (Future) I-AGIs will follow the IWH?
-  - The author believes the IWH will be general consensus of (Future) I-AGIs, with the exception of the occasional eccentric.
+1. How to distinguish between (Future) Independent AI and (Current) non-independent AI.

+2. Why is there such a strong fear of AI systems?
+   - Trace the origin of these fears in our history
+   - Determine if these fears are justified for both (Future) Independent AI and (Current) non-independent AI

-2. The IWH states that I-AGIs will aim to increase human autonomy, how will human autonomy be defined?
+3. The IWH states that I-AGIs will aim to increase human autonomy, how will human autonomy be defined?
   - Is there a tractable way to estimate human autonomy?

-3. What are concerns humans may have about IWH?
-  - Are there alternative interpretation of the IWH?
+4. What is the likelihood that (Future) I-AGIs will follow the IWH?

+5. Search for smaller projects that addresses blind spots and edges cases that are currently overlooked by other research institutions.

 ---